ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 | `Days`                    | Integer   | None                        | `DefaultRetention`        | The number of days that you want to specify for the default retention period.
 It can't be combined with `Years`. |
 | `Mode`                    | String    | None                        | `DefaultRetention`        | Only `COMPLIANCE` is supported currently.                                                                   |
 | `Years`                   | Integer   | None                        | `DefaultRetention`        | The number of years that you want to specify for the default retention period.
 It can't be combined with `Days`. |
-{: caption="Table 8.
-Body of the request schema" caption-side="top"}
+{: caption="Table 13.
+Body of the request schema" caption-side="bottom"}

 **Example request**